telerik/reporting-docs/knowledge-base/adding-external-data-provider-to-dotnet-standalone-designer.md

 1. Add the `Microsoft.Data.SqlClient` NuGet package.
 1. Build the project and go to the `Bin` folder.
 1. Copy the DLLs related to the __Microsoft.Data.SqlClient__: `Azure.Core.dll`, `Azure.Identity.dll`, `Microsoft.Data.SqlClient.dll` and so on.
-1. Paste them into the Standalone Designer for .NET 6 folder, by default this would be the installation folder of Telerik Reporting -> `\Report Designer\.NET`.
+1. Paste them into the Standalone Designer for .NET 6 folder.
+By default, this would be the installation folder of Telerik Reporting -> `\Report Designer\.NET`.
+1. The `Bin` folder of the console application should contain an additional folder named `runtimes` with several subfolders such as `win`, `unix`, `win-x64`, etc. Copy the DLLs from the folders that correspond to your Operating System and CPU architecture.
+1. Paste the additional assemblies in the folder of the  Standalone Designer for .NET and replace the existing ones if there are any duplicates.
 1. Restart the designer if you have previously opened it.
 1. Add a new SQL DataSource.
 You will see that the Data Provider is in the dropdown.